whizkydee/vscode-palenight-theme/README.md

 Please help out with [a cup of coffee](https://me.wallet.ng/mrolaolu)

-_Inspired by Equinusocio's Material theme for Sublime._
+_Inspired by Mattia's Material theme for Sublime._